 Student dress code

-Strathpine State School has a strict uniform school.
+Strathpine State School has a strict school uniform dress code (PDF, 82KB).
 We have the support of our Parent’ and Citizens’ Association and the school’s Uniform Committee to promote 100% adherence to the uniform.
 Our dress standards for our students reflect out community standards.
 They provide a ready identification of students and non-students at school, they foster a sense of belonging and help develop mutual respect among students by minimising visible evidence of economic or social differences.